 Each school district employee is considered a "mandated reporter."
 All employees have an affirmative duty to report all cases of actual or suspected cases of child abuse or neglect, and shall have immunity from liability if such cases are reported in good faith.
 The failure of an employee to report suspected cases of child abuse shall subject the employee to disciplinary measures.
 Should a certificated employee fail to report, they would automatically be referred to the Bureau of Professional Practices at the Florida Department of Education.
-Teachers are required to take an online course on recognizing and reporting child abuse.
+Teachers are required to take a onetime online course on recognizing and reporting child abuse, which can be found at www3.fl-dcf.org/RCAAN/index.aspx.
+Employees should send the certificate of completion to the Personnel Department.